-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL, the Commission has made this draft rule determination in relation to the rule proposed by IPRA and LYMMCo.
+In accordance with section 102 of the NEL, the Commission has made this final rule determination in relation to the rule proposed by the Rule Proponents.
+In accordance with sections 91A and 103 of the NEL, the Commission has determined to make a more preferable rule.7

-The Commission has determined it should not make the proposed rule but instead make a more preferable rule.
-The Commission's reasons for making this draft rule determination are set out in section 3.1.
+The Commission's reasons for making this final rule determination are set out in section 3.1.